Changissnz/nu_merchant_principal/README.md

 practicing and producing, that may turn out to be cause for contempt from others that view themselves as the origin and the sophisticated as the diversified "children" challengers.
-Other times, they are preferences in lines of decision-making.
-These preferences may prove to be superior to their more frequent counterparts.
-And their more frequent counterparts may be used more oftentime due to their lower risk of failure in executing some task.
+These preferences for the sophisticated may prove to be superior to their more frequent counterparts.
+And their more frequent counterparts may be used more oftentimes due to their lower risk of failure in executing some task.
 Some ending diagrams show how sophistication may fare alongside long-standing and conservative approaches.

 ![image info](./images/ds_four.PNG)